CLOSER-Cohorts/colectica-api/README.md

   - response.csv (other response types)
 - get_question_groups.py - outputs the concepts and a link to the question items
 - RCNIC.py - creates question-concept dataset for input into a question-concept model
-- xxx - creates questionnaire and associated items dataset for input into a question extraction model
+- ESRC.py - creates questionnaire and associated items dataset for input into a question extraction model

 ## Dependencies